Our 2018 Conference will convene on November 4 at Delaware Valley University. Reserve your space today!

 During this transformative day, you will:

-- Connect & engage with other Muslim and Jewish sisters from all around the US,
+- Connect & engage with other Muslim and Jewish sisters from all around North America,

-- Learn from the Muslim and Jewish leaders who are rising up against hate,
+- Learn from the Muslim and Jewish leaders who are the voice of peace and interfaith engagement

 - Develop skills in order to become a stronger advocate of building relationships between Muslims and Jews, and

-- Learn what we can do to stop anti-Muslim and anti-Jewish acts of hate.
+- Learn what you can do to peacefully stop anti-Muslim and anti-Jewish acts of hate.

 Marianne Williamson is an internationally acclaimed author and lecturer.
 For the last 35 years, she has been one of America’s most well known public voices, having been a popular guest on television programs such as Oprah, Larry King Live, Good Morning America, & Bill Maher.
 Seven of her twelve published books have been New York Times Best Sellers, and four of these were #1.
 Marianne has dedicated her travel schedule during 2018 to the Love America Tour, articulating an evolutionary wave of new possibility as principles of higher consciousness are brought to bear on our politics.